Top 20 Popular Hungarian Food & Drinks

 Paprika anyone?
-Whenever you hear paprika, Hungarian food probably comes to mind first as it’s the Hungarian cuisine quintessential spice.
-But Hungarian food is so much more than paprika and…gulyas, the dish that makes heavy use of paprika and which is Hungarian cuisine’s most popular export.
+Whenever paprika is mentioned, Hungarian food probably comes to mind first as it’s the nation’s quintessential spice.
+However, Hungarian gastronomy food is so much more than paprika and gulyas (aka goulash), which is Hungarian cuisine’s most popular export.

-But that doesn’t mean that Hungarian food doesn’t have its own identity – it definitely has.
-It all goes back to their ancestors – the Magyar’s – a nomadic people that settled in the Pannonia steps.
-Livestock was very important to the Magyar’s and this is reflected in their many traditional meat dishes cooked over an open fire.
+But that doesn’t mean that Hungarian food doesn’t have its own identity – it does.
+It all goes back to their ancestors – the Magyars – a nomadic people that settled in the Pannonia steppes.
+Livestock was very important to the Magyars and this is reflected in their many traditional meat dishes cooked over an open fire.

 Hungarian cuisine evolved over the years.
-In the 15th century in the time of King Mathias and his Neapolitan wife Beatrice, new ingredients and cooking techniques were introduced such as sweet chestnut, garlic, ginger, mace, saffron, nutmeg, and onion, the use of fruit for cooking with meat and in stuffing, and pasta making.
+In the 15th century in the time of King Mathias and his Neapolitan wife Beatrice, new ingredients and cooking techniques were introduced.
+These included sweet chestnut, garlic, ginger, mace, saffron, nutmeg, and onion, and the use of fruit for cooking with meat, in stuffings, and even in pasta making.

 In the last couple of centuries, food preparation methods were borrowed from Ottoman and Austrian cuisine, and vice versa, in particular for some cakes and sweets that show a strong German-Austrian influence.